ajslater/codex/README.md

 ```

 Versions of packages like libjpeg, libssl, libtiff may differ between flavors
-and versions of Debian.
-If the version above is not available, try searching for
+and versions of your distribution.
+If the package versions listed in the example
-one that is with apt-cache or aptitude.
+above are not available, try searching for ones that are with `apt-cache` or
+`aptitude`.

 <!-- eslint-skip -->